 You have many options available, such as regular bank savings accounts, CDs, retirement funds, health savings accounts, or even investment accounts.
 Diverting your new discretionary income into investments like rental properties, robo-advisor accounts, or peer-to-peer lending platforms like Lending Club is an excellent way to make your money work for you and avoid lifestyle creep by setting up monthly, automatic contributions to these accounts.

 Higher living standards lead to higher expenses.
 And, while that might be fine for your current situation, you should always be prepared for a time when things might not look so rosy.
-If you face a large unexpected bill or you lose your job (heaven forbid), you need to have an emergency savings fund to help you financially ride out the rough waves.
+If you face a large unexpected bill or lose your job (heaven forbid), you need to have an emergency savings fund to help you ride out the rough waves financially.

 Shockingly, most Americans don’t even have $1,000 in the bank.
 So what happens if an emergency arises?
 They usually have to borrow money or pay with their credit cards.
-Rather than risking a mini-panic in the case of a financial emergency, you should always have at least three months’ worth of expenses socked away in a savings account or readily available for liquidation in an investment account.
+Rather than risking a mini-panic in the case of a financial emergency, it would help if you always had at least three months’ worth of expenses socked away in a savings account or readily available for liquidation in an investment account.

 Lifestyle creep isn’t a problem for everyone, but keeping it in check can be a struggle sometimes.
 Nobody except maybe Donald Trump is totally secure in their finances, so never assume you’re “set” once you get that pay raise you’ve been hoping for or an unexpected holiday bonus.
 Keep lifestyle creep at bay by continuing to prioritize frugality and spending within your means, allowing for some fun here and there while also cushioning your savings and investments.

 One of the biggest financial mistakes people make in their 30s and 40s is spending their pay raises and annual bonuses on short-lived experiences like nice dinners and luxury vacations or cars.
-Maybe you’re making enough to finally afford the car of your dreams, but should you get rid of your current car if it’s paid off and fully functional?
+Maybe you’re making enough to afford the car of your dreams finally, but should you get rid of your current car if it’s paid off and fully functional?

 Unless you’re maxing out an IRA and 401(k) each year, your number one priority should be maximizing your retirement savings as early as possible.
 This isn’t to say you should embrace a stingy lifestyle until you retire, but rather you should balance your discretionary expenses with retirement savings.